“No one has the power to shatter your dreams, unless you give it to them.” ~ M. Greyson

 Google images

-Don’t give up, do not lose hope!
-A small, slow progress is better than a lost dream.
-Great things happen to those who persist.
-If you look around, some people have made it, and you, too, CAN!
+Don’t give up.
+Even slow progress is better than giving up on your dream.
+Great things happen to those who keep going.
+Look around—others have made it, and so can you.

 But they who wait for the LORD shall renew their strength; they shall mount up with wings like eagles; they shall run and not be weary; they shall walk and not faint.
 Isaiah 40:31